 In the event that the slab includes water pipes, they shall be insulated, and the recommended minimum thickness of the slab is 3 cm over the insulation.
-For water radiant floor heating, the system manufacturer recommendations shall be followed regarding this point.
+For heating installations or radiant floor heating, the system manufacturer recommendations shall be followed regarding this point.